Galish/event-iterator/README.md

 This repository is an experiment and a playground for exploring event-driven programming with native JavaScript async iterators.

 The API is intentionally small and may evolve as different ideas, patterns, and use cases are explored.

-## Philosophy

-> **What if DOM events were just another asynchronous data source?**

-Instead of introducing a custom event abstraction, this project explores how far native JavaScript can be taken when async iterators become the primary abstraction for modeling user interactions.